 When an applicant lacks certain educational background or essential purchasing experience, guidance will be provided on methods to fulfill the certification requirement.
 Study guides are available to applicants from the American Purchasing Society.
 Applications will be kept open for three years to allow candidates to make up any deficiencies that they may have.
 During that time the applicants may indicate that they are candidates for certification and the American Purchasing Society will verify this fact if needed.
-Applicants must, however, take and complete the required prep course(s) and take and pass the examination(s) within two years of certification application.
+Applicants must, however, take and complete the required courses and take and pass the examination(s) within two years of certification application.

 The time required by the American Purchasing Society to process certification applications will vary considerably in accordance with the response time of contacts, current volume of in-process applications, exam results, and the accuracy and completeness of the application itself.
-Allow an average of 90 to 120 days for the CPP process and an additional 40 to 60 days for each of the CPPM, CGPP and CPPC processes.
+Allow an average of 80 to 100 days for the CPP application online to be process and an additional 40 to 60 days for each of the CPPM, CGPP and CPPC processes.
 Applications are processed in the order received.
 Application processing can not be expedited due to the number of applications received.

 All information contained in the certification application will be treated in the strictest confidence by the American Purchasing Society.
 Nothing contained in an application will be released or revealed without the express written permission of the applicant.
 However, coworkers and suppliers will be contacted and it will be disclosed that the purpose of the check is in connection with an application for certification.

 How to Estimate Your Available Points for the CPP